2mol/pboy/SPEC.md

 # PBOY specifications

+## Description

+`pboy` will watch a specified inbox folder (for example `~/Downloads`) for .pdf files and offer to import them into another specified documents folder.

+This import moves the file and renames it according to the title of the pdf.

 ## Design goals

-- minimize micro-management
+- minimize micro-management.
-- application should be removable: files are nicely named and accessible in a visible folder.
+- redundant application and not holding files hostage: all files are nicely named and accessible in a visible folder.
+Because of this, the application can be uninstalled at any time without losing any real data or organizational structure.
-- great documentation.
+- documentation aims to be excellent.

 ## Features